Giving Back Connects You With Yourself and Your Community

 What else can I do?
 Connect.
 I announce at all of my performances that I donate to DVSAS.
 When someone timidly or boldly comes to me after a show, thanks me for donating and shares about their experience with being in an abusive relationship, it only further supports my decision to donate.
 When I can speak openly on stage about domestic violence and some of the different forms it takes on, I speak for those who cannot.
 I am witness to those who have been unable to speak to and honor that terrified pit inside of them.
 The place that screams out for help and that something is not right, yet, they simply cannot.
 I have had people share with me who have been out of an abusive situation for years, for days and everything in between.
 Creating a space where conversation can be had about domestic violence and empowering those in an abusive situation is so close to my heart.
 I have learned on my journey that one of the most valuable things I can remember is that I am not alone, that none of us are but we must speak.
 We must speak for those who cannot speak until they can.
 Because there are many.
 In the mean time, we can provide what we can to help them feel safe enough to speak.

 Giving back to an organization that helped me and has continued to help many others for years, makes me feel good on a very profound level.
-Where by creating dialogue and donating money, I am caring for the space inside me that has been deeply injured in abusive situations.
+Where by creating dialogue and donating money, I am caring for the space inside me that has been deeply injured from abusive situations.
 (Going into the psychology of why and how this works is an entirely different article.)
 When I (or you, or anyone) is actively participating in this type of self-love, it moves beyond us as individuals and out into our friendships, families, communities and the world around us.
 It’s a beautiful cycle of love, health and awareness that I am honored to be a part of.